Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/25/2025</td>
+<td align="center">1/26/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUW35XG/shiro-and-yuri">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNK5MV/the-dawn-of-the-departure">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The artificial Gehenna Gate has completely opened, throwing the material world of Assiah into utter<br>chaos as many humans have now begun to see demons.
-Amid everything, Yukio leaves the<br>Knights of the True Cross and heads for the Illuminati.
-Rin decides that he must<br>learn the secret of their birth.
-He embarks on a journey 40 years into the<br>past with Mephisto's guidance.
-Rin witnesses the fated meeting between two individuals – an orphan<br>who lives in an abandoned factory named Yuri, and a test subject from Section 13<br>named Shiro.</p>
+<p align="center">Reflejo is brought to the brink of death using the unleashed power of the Thorn.<br>Viole (Bam) finds himself in a difficult position.
+But thanks to quick thinking from Khun<br>and Rak and Endorsi’s Bongbong, they successfully escape.
+Their companions gather one after another and<br>all leave the arena on the Wolhaiksong floating ship as the turbulent Workshop Battle finally<br>comes to a close...</p>
 </td>
 </tr>
 </table>